katee145/nourish/README.md

 ### User Stories

 The full user stories for this project, along with their acceptance criteria and tasks, can be found on the <a href="https://github.com/users/katee145/projects/13" target="_blank">project board</a>.
-Below are the user stories deemed essential to achieving the minimum viable product (MVP):
+Below are the user stories deemed essential to achieving the minimum viable product (MVP).

+<details><summary>View</summary>

 * As a site visitor, I want to be able to access the recipe website on multiple devices (desktop, mobile, tablet) so that I can use it anytime, anywhere.
 * As a recipe website administrator, I want to be able to easily add, edit, and delete recipes so that I can keep the content fresh and up-to-date.